msvargas/node-logix/README.md

 # node-logix

-Nodejs package to handle PLC as Micro820 of Allen Bradley
+Nodejs package to handle PLC as Micro800 of Allen Bradley or Logix

 # Features